grouprise/grouprise/docs/administration/configuration/options.md

 Default: `1`

 ### `operator_group_id`
-ID of the group which is treated as the operator group of the plattform.
+ID of the group which is treated as the operator group of the platform.

 Default: `1`